tin2tin/Kinexus/README.md

     },
     "clear_message": {
       "id": "clear_message",
-      "text": "With delicate adjustments, the voice becomes clearer, cutting through the static.
-It's speaking a sequence of numbers, repeating them over and over.\n'...seven... four... one... zero...'\nIt's a code you don't recognize.
-Then, the signal dies, replaced by the familiar hiss.", "image": "images/headphones.jpg",
+      "text": "With delicate adjustments, the voice becomes clearer.
+It's speaking a sequence of numbers, repeating them over and over.\n'...seven... four... one... zero...'\nIt's a code.
+Then, the signal dies.", "image": "images/headphones.jpg",
-      "imagePrompt": "Close-up on a pair of vintage 1940s military headphones lying on a wooden desk next to a code book, shallow depth of field, moody lighting.", "ambienceSound": "",
+      "imagePrompt": "Close-up on a pair of vintage 1940s military headphones lying on a wooden desk next to a code book, shallow depth of field, moody lighting.", "setVariables": {
+        "knows_code": true
+      },
       "choices": [
+        {
+          "text": "Write down the numbers and ponder their meaning.", "target": "secret_ending"
+        },
         {
           "text": "The numbers mean nothing.
 The storm is getting worse.", "target": "ending_nothing"